EUFAPRUET/Solar_Cell_Position_Detector/README.md

   The main processing unit that runs the YOLO model, processes the camera input, and controls the servo motors.
 2. Camera Module <br>
   Used to capture real-time images of the sky for sun detection.
 A standard Raspberry Pi Camera Module or compatible USB camera can be used.
+3. Servo Motors (e.g. SG90 ,RDS3115)
+  Responsible for adjusting the position of the camera and the solar panel to keep the sun centered in the frame.
+High-torque servo motors are recommended for stable and smooth movement.
+4. Solar Panel
+  Mounted on a movable frame, allowing dynamic positioning to maximize sunlight exposure throughout the day.
+5. ND/Solar Filter
+  Used to protect the camera lens from intense sunlight, ensuring clear image capture without damage.
+6. Supporting Components
+  - Wires & Connectors: For connecting components to the Raspberry Pi.
+  - Mounting Brackets: To securely mount the camera and solar panel.
+  - Breadboard (optional): For prototyping and testing connections.